-Like us out on Facebook!
-To get the latest in advancement news!
+Like us on Facebook to get the latest in advancement news!

 Advancement is the process by which youth members of the Boy Scouts of America progress from rank to rank and is the method by which we promote and encourage the ongoing involvement and commitment that keeps members coming back for more.
 It works best when it is built into a unit’s program so that simply participating leads to meaningful achievement and recognition—and to a continually improving readiness for more complex experiences.

 It Is a Method—Not an End in Itself

 Advancement is simply a means to an end, not an end in itself.
 It is one of several methods designed to help unit leadership carry out the aims and mission of the Boy Scouts of America.

 Experiential Learning Is the Foundation

 Everything done to advance—to earn ranks and other awards and recognition—is designed to educate or to otherwise expand horizons.
 Members learn and develop according to a standard.
 This is the case from the time a member joins and then moves through the programs of Cub Scouting, Scouts BSA, and Venturing or Sea Scouts.

 Experiential learning is the key: Exciting and meaningful activities are offered, and education happens.
 Learning comes from doing.
 For example, youth may read about first aid, hear it discussed, and watch others administer it, but they will not learn it until they practice it.
 Rushing a Scout through requirements to obtain a badge is not the goal.
 Advancement should be a natural outcome of a well-rounded unit program, rich in opportunities to work toward the ranks.